 PPC has its own place and is very important in certain stages of business growth.
 Freakonomics released very interesting data about whether or not advertisements work as well as we think that they do in their two-part podcast series called “Does Advertising Actually Work?”

 We believe that pay-per-click advertising can still benefit local small businesses, especially when trying to build brand recognition or release a new product to a different market segment.
 But it’s also important to explore other marketing venues like social media marketing or influencer marketing.

 Advertising requires a lot of time, effort, and a big budget.
 Plus, campaign effectiveness can stop once the funds run out.

 Both website design and SEO are crucial and codependent.
 A well-designed website means that it follows good SEO practices.
 An effective SEO strategy focuses on website design that emphasizes good content and usability.
 There isn’t a shortcut or quick formula which reveals the process that will bring the most return and growth for your business.
 Instead, to maximize your marketing investment return, hire a trustworthy expert who will focus on the most effective ways to allocate your available budget.

-Our blog is not geared towards selling any services we offer.
-It is a canvas which we utlize to share our knowledge and thoughts on all things marketing related: branding, web design, web development, SEO, paid ads, and more.
+Our blog is not geared towards selling our services.
+It is a canvas that we utilize to share our knowledge and thoughts on all things marketing: branding, web design, web development, SEO, paid ads, and more.